mrWheel/LittleFS_SysLogger/README.md

 ```
    sysLog.writef("This is line [%d] of [%s]", __LINE__, __FUNCTION__);
 ```
-To display the sytem log file you first have to tell the ESP_SysLogger where to start and how many lines you want to see
+To display the sytem log file you first have to tell the LittleFS_SysLogger where to start and how many lines you want to see
 ```
    Serial.println("\n=====from oldest to end==============================");